fragcolor-xyz/crdt-lite/README.md

 > [!WARNING]
 > This project is in early development and not intended for production use.

-CRDT-Lite is a lightweight implementation of Conflict-free Replicated Data Types (CRDTs) in both Rust and C++.
+CRDT-Lite is a lightweight implementation of Conflict-free Replicated Data Types (CRDTs) in C++.
 It provides a generic CRDT structure suitable for distributed systems requiring eventual consistency.
 CRDT-Lite is currently being used in [Formabble](https://formabble.com), a collaborative game engine, and will be integrated into a derived product that we will announce soon.

 ## Table of Contents